 In a recent interview with Rolling Stone Australia, the master of drum rolls, Phil Collins, dismissed prenups as “unethical”.
-In contrast, Lord Wilson’s conjuring of Vardags’ cause célèbre, Radmacher v Granatino, at Bristol University earlier this month suggests instead that it is unethical to disregard prenups.
+In contrast, Lord Wilson’s conjuring of Vardags’ cause célèbre, Radmacher v Granatino, at Bristol University earlier this month suggests instead that it may be unethical to disregard prenups.

 Collins married his first wife, Andrea Bertorelli, in 1975 then split from her five years later.
 He was married to his second wife, Jill Taverman, from 1984 to 1996 then was with his third wife, the much younger Orianne Cevey, between 1999 and 2008.
 In his financial settlement with his second wife, Collins paid out £17 million, then nine years later he filed for divorce from Cevey and ended up dishing out £25 million.
 This was in fact the most expensive celebrity divorce settlement in British history at that time, a fact that seems more galling now that Collins has rekindled his relationship with Cevey and may be considering remarriage.